martinkearn/Content/Blogs/Integration testing Logic Apps.md

 Some reader notes...

-> This article assumes basic knowledge of Pester, PowerShell, Azure Logic Apps and the principles of integration testing.
+> This article assumes basic knowledge of Pester, PowerShell, Logic Apps and the principles of integration testing.
 See [Integration testing with Pester and PowerShell](http://martink.me/articles/integration-testing-with-pester-and-powershell) or  [Azure Logic Apps](https://azure.microsoft.com/en-gb/services/logic-apps/) if you need refreshers on these technologies.
 >
 > The sample code that supports this article is at https://github.com/martinkearn/Pester-LogicApp.
 >